 Redise Flash is extremely suitable for scenarios in which values are significantly larger than the keys, and where 10-40% of all objects are “hot” objects.

 In many cases, Redise Flash can cut resource costs by up to 70% compared to an all-RAM deployment.

 Redise Flash characteristics and features are identical to those of standard RP.
 The technology is available in an x86 / 64-bit version and a POWER version (as part of the IBM NoSQL Data Engine).
 To create Redise Flash databases you must meet the following prerequisites:

-- Have Flash storage mounted and configured on RP nodes with the proper disk size.
+- Have Flash memory mounted and configured on RP nodes with the proper size.
 For additional details, refer to storage & hardware requirements, and to initial setup – creating a new cluster, for more details.

 - Purchase a subscription that supports Redise Flash.

 Once these requirements are met, both Redise Flash databases and regular all-RAM databases can be created and managed.
 For additional details, refer to Creating a new database.